 The Interconnection Customer or Participating TO should submit all modification requests to QueueManagement@caiso.com for review.
 The subject of this email should include the project name, queue position, and study process (i.e., serial, SGIP, C4, etc.).
 In addition to the modification assessment deposit, all requests should include:

 a completed Modification Request Form

+For Post-COD modification requests, the interconnection request and technical data package must include the entire existing generating facility as well as the portions being changed, including technology addition.

+In the event an existing generating facility submits a post-COD modification request while simultaneously proceeding through the Transmission Planning BPM Generator Model Update process, the generating facility must complete the Transmission Planning BPM Generator Model Update process prior to the modification request being processed.

 applicable technical information and diagrams (except for changes to Appendix B milestones, all change requests should be accompanied by a complete revised Attachment A to the Interconnection Request, including both PSLF load flow and dynamic models.